-Deer Park Road is a scary drive in Clallam County, Washington, United States.
+Deer Park Road is a defiant drive located in Clallam County, in the US state of Washington.
 There are a number of sharp turns and dangerous ledges.
 Gravel, narrow, winding and steep in places.
 This is one of those roads that is easier for the driver than the passengers.

 Pic: Olympic National Park